Day One Notebook: QB competition just getting started

 "We have depth on defense," said Brohm.
 "To me, that stands out to me a little bit.
 Guys that have played football.
 We just have to make sure they are up to speed and they are playing with confidence and they're challenging things.
 But I think make plays on that side of the ball."

-Among the transfer additions to watch are linebacker OC Brothers (Auburn), free safety Chris Jefferson (Findlay) and cornerback Jamari Brown (Kentucky) and tackle Damarjhe Lewis (Indiana).
+The transfer additions are linebacker OC Brothers (Auburn), free safety Chris Jefferson (Findlay), cornerback Jamari Brown (Kentucky), tackle Damarjhe Lewis (Indiana), tackle Prince Boyd (JC) and end Joe Anderson (South Carolina).

 "I thought we did some pretty good things," said Brohm.
 "I do think we have some experience on the defensive side of the ball.
 I do think we can create some pressure with those and with some added blitzes that we can do.